 The key to understanding mathematics

+Singapore maths focuses on problem solving instead of computation and has proven to be highly successful in both classroom and homeschool settings.
+Singapore maths has consistently produced the best maths students in the world.
 Many academic studies have been conducted on the benefit of the Singapore maths curriculum that validate its methods over traditional maths instruction.
-Its focus on problem solving instead of computation has proven to be highly successful, in both classroom and homeschool settings.
 So how is Singapore maths different from other maths curriculums?

 Discovery approach to problem solving